Tsion4848/NFT-SCM-Project/README.md

-This is an auction system made for software configuration management project
+This is an auction system made for software configuration management project(original version)